 Application of EMC harmonised standards having checked whether the chosen harmonised standard(s) covers all the phenomena relevant to the product.

-An EMC assessment where no harmonised standards have been applied and the manufacturer applies his own methodology.
+An EMC assessment where no harmonised standards have been applied and the manufacturer applies his own methodology (other technical specifications).

 Mixed assessment, combining the two previous methods.
 For example, one could use the harmonised standards to cover emission phenomena and a detailed technical EMC assessment for immunity aspects.